 – A child baptised on 18 February 1677 and buried on 30 May 1678 would have lived for only three months, not fifteen.

 Genealogists use various systems to highlight such dates and to make it easier to compare dates with each other.
-The most widely used form of notation, found even in some sixteenth-century parish registers, is to write – using the second example above – 18 February 1677 as 18 February 1677/8.
+The most widely used form of notation for dates before 1751 is to use a double year for any dates between 1 January and 25 March – for example, 9 March 1677 is written as 9 March 1677/8.
+This style of notation is even found even in some sixteenth-century parish registers.